Leenie/ansible-universe/README.md

 	$ mkdir nginx
 	$ ansible-universe -C nginx init

-The `init` steps creates a dummy role which is also the build manifest: `meta/main.yml`
+The `init` steps creates a dummy role manifest: `meta/main.yml` This is actually the only required file.

 You are then free to fill-in the other directories depending on your role.
+Remember only 8 sub-directories are specified, for further details, please check the Directory Layout section of the best practices.

+As for this tutorial, we only need the `tasks` sub-directory.
 The tasks would look like this:

 	$ cat > tasks/nginx.yml <<EOF